 What is warehousing?

 Warehousing is the process of storing physical goods or inventory in a warehouse or storage facility before they are sold or distributed.
-Warehouses safely and securely store and protect products in an organized way, making it easy to track an item’s location, when the items arrived, how long the item has been there, and the quantity on hand.
+Warehouses safely and securely store and protect products in an organised way, making it easy to track an item’s location, when the items arrived, how long the item has been there, and the quantity on hand.

 For a small or new business, warehousing their inventory may be done from home until they outgrow the space.
 At that point, the business will have to rent storage space, lease a warehouse, or outsource logistics to a third-party and store inventory in their warehousing facilities.

 In ecommerce warehousing, products are stored until an order is placed online, which triggers the order to be shipped directly to the consumer from the warehouse facility.
 In retail stores, inventory may be temporarily stored in a warehouse before it’s shipped to a brick and mortar store.

 “My garage was at maximum capacity — we couldn’t even fit another person in there.
 I could have leased a warehouse somewhere and grown into the space, but with the seasonal nature of our business, meaning we’d have to scale up our fulfilment and workforce every year, I knew I had to find a 3PL partner.”

 Noel Churchill, Owner and CEO of Rainbow OPTX

 Warehousing vs. Storage